datagirllab/sql-data-warehouse-project/README.md

 1. **Bronze Layer**: Stores raw data directly from the source systems.
 Data is ingested from CSV files into a SQL Server database without modifications.

 2. **Silver Layer**: Cleans, standardizes, and transforms the raw data.
-Prepares the data for analysis and reporting.

 3. **Gold Layer**: Contains business-ready data, modeled into a star schema (fact and dimension tables).
 Supports advanced reporting, analytics, and insights.

 ---

 ## 📊Data Model
 This project follows a Star Schema data modeling approach.
 The dimension tables store the customers and product data.
 Fact Table store the sales data.
-All dimension tables are connected to the central fact table using surrogate keys.
+All dimension tables are connected to the central fact table using their surrogate keys
 ![Star Schema Diagram](docs/data_model)

 ## 🔄 Data Flow /Lineage